PathOfBuildingCommunity/PathOfBuilding/README.md

 # Path of Building fork by LocalIdentity

-This is a fork of Openarls Path Of Building that includes many extra features not in the base version of PoB
+This is a fork of Openarl's Path Of Building that includes many extra features not in the base version of PoB
 * Adds updated Uniques from 3.8 and 3.9 changes
 * Pantheon support
 * Impale DPS support